IJ (digraph)

-IJ (lowercase ij; [ɛi]; also encountered as deprecated codepoints Ĳ and ĳ) is a digraph of the letters i and j.
+IJ (lowercase ij; [ɛi]; also encountered as Unicode compatibility characters Ĳ and ĳ) is a digraph of the letters i and j.
 Occurring in the Dutch language, it is sometimes considered a ligature, or a letter in itself.
 In most fonts that have a separate character for ij, the two composing parts are not connected but are separate glyphs, which are sometimes slightly kerned.